jswymer/mydoctest/test.md

-<properties pageTitle="Software License Terms for Project "Madeira""
+<properties pageTitle="Software License Terms for Project "Test""
 	description="Contains the terms of use for Project Madeira as specified below." services=""
 	documentationCenter=""